Laurie Hernandez: Rio de Janeiro Olympics

-On August 7, Hernandez competed in the women's qualification at the 2016 Summer Olympics, where the top eight teams advance to the team finals.
-Hernandez scored a 15.200 on vault, a 15.366 on balance beam, and a 14.800 in floor exercise, qualifying to the balance beam event finals in second place.
-She posted the fourth highest score on floor, but did not advance to the final due to the two-per-country rule, with teammates Biles and Raisman getting higher scores.
+On August 7, Hernandez competed in the qualification round at the 2016 Summer Olympics.
+She scored 15.200 on the vault, 15.366 on the balance beam, and 14.800 on the floor exercise, qualifying for the balance beam event final in second place.
+She posted the fourth highest score on floor, but she did not advance to the final due to the two-per-country rule, with teammates Biles and Raisman getting higher scores.
 Hernandez did not compete on uneven bars.
-The United States team finished first in team qualifications, securing a spot in team finals with a score of 185.238.
+The United States team finished first in team qualifications, securing a spot in team finals nearly 10 points ahead of the second-place team.

-On August 9, Hernandez and the rest of the United States team, known as the Final Five, won gold in the team competition.
+Hernandez and the rest of the United States team, known as the Final Five, won gold in the team final.
 The Americans won every event, scoring a total of 184.897, more than eight points higher than second-place team Russia (176.688) and third-place team China (176.003).
 Hernandez was the first competitor on vault and floor exercise for the United States team.
-She contributed to the overall score with 15.100 on vault, 15.233 on beam and 14.833 on floor exercise.
+She contributed to the overall score with 15.100 on vault, 15.233 on beam, and 14.833 on floor exercise.

-On August 15, during event finals, Hernandez won a silver medal on balance beam with a score of 15.333.
-She placed ahead of teammate Simone Biles, who placed third with a score of 14.733 after making an error and grabbing the beam, and behind Sanne Wevers of the Netherlands, who won gold with a score of 15.466.
+Hernandez won a silver medal in the balance beam event final with a score of 15.333.
+She placed ahead of teammate Simone Biles, who placed third with a score of 14.733, and behind Sanne Wevers of the Netherlands, who won gold with a score of 15.466.

 Hiatus

-After the Olympics, Hernandez appeared on the television show Dancing with the Stars.
+After the 2016 Olympics, Hernandez took a break from gymnastics to pursue media opportunities and rest her body.
+She appeared on the television show Dancing with the Stars and won the competition.
 She continued appearing on television and in the media throughout the next four years, as a show host and voice actor as well as a celebrity guest.
 She returned to gymnastics training in October 2018, after two years off.
 Although Hernandez previously trained in New Jersey at MG Elite, for her comeback she chose to switch gymnastics clubs and train at Gym-Max in California with coaches Jenny Zhang and Howie Liang.
-In August 2019, she said that she was training five hours per day, six days a week.
-Hernandez was invited to the national team training camp held November 15–18, 2019 after spectating at the US Championships in August and speaking to team coordinator Tom Forster while there.
+She was invited to the national team training camp held November 15–18, 2019, after spectating at the U.S. Championships in August and speaking to team coordinator Tom Forster while there.